-Vocal Ensemble is an advanced SATB choir of 24 - 36 auditioned singers.
-This ensemble is intended for the singer who wishes to excel in the study of vocal music and who feels confident singing independently and with others.
-The class focuses on creating beautiful tone, exemplary choral blend and advanced musicianship.
-A wide variety of music in fourpart harmony is studied.
+Bella Voce is an advanced SSAA choir of 16-20 auditioned singers.
+Students are selected on the basis of musicianship and vocal ability.
+This ensemble is intended for women who wish to excel in the study of vocal music and who feel confident singing independently or with others, accompanied or a cappella.
+A wide variety of challenging literature is studied.
 Advanced music theory/music history is taught as a part of the class.
 MSVMA adjudicated festivals are attended.